SteelSeries/gamesense-sdk/doc/api/writing-handlers-in-golisp.md

 Set the lighting on a single-zone device to the specified color.
 For information on colors, see the section "Color Manipulation" below.

 **`show-on-zone:`** `<color>` `<zone>`
-Set the specified zone to the specied color.
+Set the specified zone to the specified color.
 For information on colors, see the section "Color Manipulation" below.
 For information on available zones by device type, see the [list of standard device types and zones][zones-types].

 **`show-percent-on-zone:`** `<color>` `<percent>` `<zone>` Set the specified zone to the specified color, providing a percentage value as well.
 On some devices, the percentage value will be used to select a subset of the zone to color as a bar graph.